-Despite the technology and systems now available to block malicious emails before they arrive in your inbox, some phishing emails will always make it through.
+Despite the technology and systems now available to block malicious emails and cyber attacks before they arrive in your inbox, some phishing emails will always make it through.
 Some phishing emails are so sophisticated that, according to some reports, 97% of people worldwide cannot detect the presence of such an email.

 With so many underhand techniques at play, what are the hallmarks of a classic phishing email?
 Here are nine tips that explain how to identify a phishing or spoofing email.